 Children are cared for as individuals with differences being acknowledged and enjoyed.
 Children gain a good understanding of the wider world and their local community through outings and topical visits connected to the theme of activities.
 Children learn to be respectful and interact positively as the childminder is a very good role model.
 She treats children with kindness, respect, understanding and patience.
 Children develop self confidence very well because they receive lots of praise and encouragement.
-They are eager to participate in activities and respond very well to the childminder.
+They are eager to participate in activities and are helpful as they develop responsibility by tidying up.
 They learn to share, relate well to each other and behave well.

 Relationships with parents are promoted and developed very well.
 Parents are kept informed of their child's progress and details of their physical care on a daily basis, both verbally and from individual files.
-They are fully consulted about all aspects of the care provided with the childminder incorporating parents requests into her service wherever possible.
-They provide written information for the childminder about their children and have contracts with her to ensure the relationship is on the correct footing.
-Some parents have been using the service for a number of years and comments by parents, for this inspection, are very positive concerning the care and development of children.
+They are fully consulted and have access to good written information about policies and procedures which the childminder has developed.
+They provide written information for the childminder about their children and have contracts with her to ensure the relationship is on the correct footing and children's needs are met.
+Some parents have been using the service for a number of years which reflects their satisfaction with the care provided.